AY2021S2-CS2103T-W15-2/tp/docs/UserGuide.md

 ### `batch`: Execute commands in batch

-**Purpose**: Allows you to execute some commands in bulk, so that you do not need to repeatedly type in the same commands.
+**Purpose**: Executes the same `edit` or `delete` commands for multiple client contacts so that you do not have to enter the same command multiple times.

 **Format**: `batch COMMAND INDICES [ARGUMENTS]`

 * Only `edit` and `delete` commands can be executed in batch.
     * For more information on how these commands work and their parameters, refer to the [`edit`](#edit-edit-client-contact) and [`delete`](#delete-delete-client-contact) sections accordingly.
-* `INDICES` are comma-separated e.g. `1, 2, 3`, and they refer to the index number shown in the displayed client list.
+* `INDICES` are comma-separated e.g. `1,2,3` or `1, 2, 3` and they refer to the index number shown in the displayed client list.
-* `INDICES` must all be more than 1, and less than or equal to the index of the last item in the displayed list.
+* `INDICES` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.
 * The optional `ARGUMENTS` input is only applicable if the `COMMAND` is `edit`.
 * For `edit`, you can only batch edit the following attributes:
     * phone number